Mid-Cities Junior Stars

-The Mid-Cities Jr. Stars are a USA Hockey-sanctioned Tier III Junior ice hockey team playing in the North American 3 Hockey League (NA3HL).
-The team plays their home games at Children's Health StarCenter in Euless, Texas.
+The Mid-Cities Jr. Stars were a USA Hockey-sanctioned Tier III Junior ice hockey team playing in the North American 3 Hockey League (NA3HL).
+The team played their home games at Children's Health StarCenter in Euless, Texas.

 History

 Established in 2013 as the Dallas Jr. Stars, the club entered the league to form a South Division along with the Topeka Capitals and Sugar Land Imperials.
 After a second-place finish in their inaugural regular season, the Jr. Stars (16–22–2) went on a playoff run that ended in the Silver Cup Finals.
 A first round series sweep against third place Sugar Land Imperials earned a spot in the division finals against Topeka Capitals.
 The Stars eliminated Topeka, who finished the regular season 33 points ahead of Dallas, to advance into the 2014 NA3HL Silver Cup Finals.
 Dallas lost all three round robin games to close their first season.

 In the summer of 2015, the team announced an affiliation agreement with the Coulee Region Chill of the North American Hockey League.
 Shortly after the affiliation, the team was purchased by KWM Kids, Inc. led by Michelle Bryant of La Crosse, Wisconsin, and owner of the Chill.
 As part of the new purchase the team became the Euless Jr. Stars.

 In 2017, the team was once again sold.
 The new owners were Brass Roots Hockey, LLC. led by Brad Allen who announced a new head coach in Tom Train and hired Tony Curtale as an advisor.
 The team was then re-branded as the Mid-Cities Jr. Stars for the 2017–18 season.

-team appears to have folded prior to the 2024–25 season.
+The team folded and ceased operations prior to the 2024–25 season.